danieldvorkin/nearblocks/README.md

 NearBlocks is a Ruby on Rails application for interacting with the NEAR Protocol blockchain.
 It provides a simple interface to view blockchain data and transactions in real time.

+Current Problems:
+- controller tests and factories are failing when creating a Transaction... not sure why, error claims "TypeError: no implicit conversion of String into Integer" but i checked the types and model configurations....

 Implementation:
 ## Service, Caching, and Filtering